 Although not the critical component of our workshop, we also introduced an element of prospective mentorship with our faculty, fellows, and residents who helped run these sessions.
-This unmeasured mentorship (or point of contact) may additionally serve to increase interest in or support in pursuing a career in urology, given reports that medical students who undergo their medical education at centers with strong residency programs with effective mentors are more likely to match into urology.10 Similarly, it has been reported in previous survey studies of students that research and mentorship are commonly perceived by students to be important elements of a successful application and can represent a possible barrier for students interested in urology.1 In fact, a nationwide study to connect potential urology candidates to mentors received positive feedback and match success rate of in excess of 90%.23 Thus, although not a key objective of our workshop, this exposure to urology included potential mentors and points of contact, which may prove to be of particular benefit to students as they consider specialties in the coming years.
+This unmeasured mentorship (or point of contact) may additionally serve to increase interest or support in pursuing a career in urology, given reports that medical students who undergo their medical education at centers with strong residency programs with effective mentors are more likely to match into urology.
+10 Similarly, it has been reported in previous student survey studies that research and mentorship are commonly perceived by students to be important elements of a successful application and can represent a possible barrier for students interested in urology.
+In fact, a nationwide study to connect potential urology candidates to mentors received positive feedback and a match success rate in excess of 90%.21 Thus, although not a key objective of our workshop, this exposure to urology included potential mentors and points of contact, which may prove to be of particular benefit to students as they consider specialties in the coming years.

-Urology remains a primarily male and Caucasian dominated specialty and lags other specialties in diversifying.^{4,8,22-24} It can therefore be argued that urology has a "leaky pipeline"21 as it does not catch certain demographics that are increasingly graduating from medical schools.
-For instance, there are increasing number of African American medical school graduates.
-However, the number of African American students applying to and getting accepted to urology has not only failed to increase but has slowly decreased.23 Similar patterns are seen with increasing numbers of female medical school graduates while the number of female students applying and getting accepted to urology has increased over 10 folds from 1978 to 2013, they remain under-represented in urology.24 Linear and logistic regression modeling indicated that students' ethnic and gender identity had no effect on their subjective gains in knowledge or skills following participation in our half-day course.
-In addition, the participating groups of students in our workshop included an over-representation of women (nearly 2/3 of participants were female), indicating a higher proportion compared to both our own medical school and national reports of females entering the field of urology (only 11.6% of practicing urologists in the 2022 American Urological Association Census were female)23.
-This provides initial evidence that this type of workshop or early introduction to specialties like urology can increase exposure to underrepresented medical students who may have not had opportunities for exposure to the field in the past.
+Urology remains a primarily male- and Caucasian-dominated specialty and lags other specialties in diversifying.
+48,21-23 It can, therefore, be argued that urology has a "leaky pipeline," 24 as it does not catch certain demographics that are increasingly graduating from medical schools.
+For instance, there are increasing number of African American medical school graduates; however, the number of African American students applying to and getting accepted to urology has not only failed to increase but has slowly decreased.
+21

+Similar patterns are seen with increasing numbers of female medical school graduates; while the number of female students applying and getting accepted to urology increased over 10-fold from 1978-2013, they remain under-represented in urology.
+It is promising, however, that over 40% of incoming urology residents per 2024 AUA match data identify as female.
+Linear and logistic regression modeling indicated that students' ethnic and gender identity had no effect on their subjective gains in knowledge or skills following participation in our half-day course.
+In addition, the participating groups of students in our workshop included an over-representation of women (nearly 2/3 of participants were female), indicating a higher proportion compared to both our own medical school and national reports of females entering the field of urology (only 11.6% of practicing urologists in the 2022 American Urological Association Census were female).21 This provides initial evidence that this type of workshop or early introduction to specialties like urology can increase exposure to under-represented "Urology is often under-represented in medical school curriculums, with some medical students reporting minimal or no exposure to urology in their training."

+medical students, who may have not had opportunities for exposure to the field in the past.